 Meet the people who are developing the Artisanry Co. online platform and building the community.

-Bhawna has over 20 years professional and business experience in the UK and overseas including significant project management and digital development expertise in UK.
+Bhawna has over 20 years professional and business experience in the UK and overseas, including significant project management and digital development expertise in the UK.
 Earlier in her career, she also established and successfully ran her own distribution and training business overseas.
 Her professional experience brings commercial acumen, alongside strong financial discipline, to the development and ultimate management of the business.

 Her passion is to establish and run an ethically sustainable business for all makers.
 As a woman in business, she is also keen to encourage and create opportunities to help other women in the workplace, marketplace, and communities.

 Peter provides guidance and advice on the structural and financial aspects of the business.